paulgb/d3class/4-scatterplot.md

     yAccessor = /* your code here */
 </div>

+---

 To make scales for our plot, we will need to know how big our chart will be.
-I'll use 600 by 400 because that's the size of the sandbox.
+We'll make the chart as big of the sandbox by grabbing that element's dimensions.

+    bbox = d3.select('#sandbox')
+             .node().getBoundingClientRect();
-    chartWidth = 600;
+    chartWidth = bbox.width;
-    chartHeight = 400;
+    chartHeight = bbox.height;

 Using the what we know about scales, we create scales for each axis.